The Complete Guide to EU VAT for Stripe Businesses

 Step 3: Configure Stripe to capture VAT data

 Stripe alone doesn’t handle EU VAT compliance automatically.
-Your options:
+You have three options:

-• Stripe Tax: Collects VAT IDs and applies correct rates automatically.
+1. Stripe Tax — Collects VAT IDs and applies correct rates automatically.
 Costs 0.5% per transaction.

-• Custom checkout field: Add a VAT ID input, pass it to Stripe as customer metadata
+2. Custom checkout field — Add a VAT ID input, pass it to Stripe as customer metadata.

-• Manual tagging: Update Stripe customer records with VAT IDs for known B2B customers
+3. Manual tagging — Update Stripe customer records with VAT IDs for known B2B customers.

 Step 4: Classify every transaction

-• Customer’s country — billing address takes precedence for digital services
+1. Customer’s country — billing address takes precedence for digital services.

-• VAT rate — country-specific for B2C; 0% reverse charge for verified B2B
+3. VAT rate — country-specific for B2C; 0% reverse charge for verified B2B.

 Step 5: Aggregate by country for your OSS return

-For each EU country with B2C sales, you need to report:
+For each EU country with B2C sales, you need to report total net revenue (excluding VAT), the VAT rate applied, and total VAT amount collected.

 Step 6: File and pay